vnohhf/extinction_coefficient/README.md

 extinction_coeffcient is a python package to provide empirical extinction or reddening coefficients from far-ultraviolet (UV) to the mid-infrared (IR).

+Our coefficients are mostly valid in the extinction range of 0-0.5 mag and the temperature range of 4000-10000 K. But note that the temperature range varies depending on the band.
+No extrapolation for out-of-range input values, but rather assignment of boundary values.

 # How to Install
 ## From source
 extinction_coeffcient can be installed from the source code after downloading it from the git repo (https://github.com/vnohhf/extinction_coeffcient/):